node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 **Note**: Do NOT use the Raspberry Pi / Debian upgrade script (`update-nodejs-and-nodered`) as it will re-install both Node.js and Node-RED in different locations and will conflict with and break the existing systemd configuration files.

 ---

+#### Configuring

+The Beaglebone is configured by default to run Node-RED as root.
+Therefore the configuration files are located in the `/root/.node-red` directory and you will need root privileges (sudo) to edit them.
+This is where you need to edit your `settings.js` file for example.

+Beaglebone also has a systemd service, `/lib/systemd/system/node-red.socket`, that automatically starts Node-RED when is sees an attempt to connect.
+By default this is port 1880 - but if you want change that you need to change it here as well as in the `settings.js` file.

+---